Jone Romano

-Jone Romano (born Jone Borgheri; 7 February 1898 – 1 August 1979) was an Italian actress who appeared on stage and screen.
+Jone Romano (born Flora Borgheri; 3 February 1893 – 21 February 1961) was an Italian actress who appeared on stage and screen.

 Biography

 She appeared in the 1948 film adaptation of Les Misérables.
 Her career as an actress was relatively short.

 Personal life

 Romano was married to the actor Carlo Romano.
 Before her marriage to Romano, she was widowed to American World War I marine William James Ward.
 Together, they had a son, Aleardo, who became an actor.
-Romano was only 17 years old when she gave birth to Aleardo.
 She was also the grandmother to voice actors Luca, Andrea and Monica.